 - With a rubber or silicone spatula slowly and carefully fold the nut flour in to your egg white.
 Do not use the mixer as this would break the delicate bubbles in the whipped egg and your meringue will end up flat.

 - OPTIONAL: Instead of baking 10 thin layers you can bake 4-5 thicker layers.
 For this you can divide the meringue in to 5 equal portions place the bottomless spring form on the parchment paper and evenly spread one portion in to the form.
-Bake until lightly brown and repeat for each layer.
+Bake with convection at 140-160C until golden brown.
+Repeat for each layer.

 - Set layers aside to cool and move to step 2